 Iyengar Yoga teachers must demonstrate knowledge in physical postures (asana), yogic breathing (pranayama), anatomy, Yoga philosophy and precautions for instructing students safely.
 The Kelowna Yoga House teachers are currently in various stages of a continuous training process, which lead to higher levels of qualifications.
 This certification mark is used worldwide exclusively by Iyengar certified teachers and ensures the highest standards of teaching in the Iyengar method.

 Krisna Zawaduk has been practicing Iyengar Yoga with devotion and gratitude since 1996.
 Ever a student herself, she has participated in numerous trainings, intensives and workshops with Canadian and International Iyengar teachers.
 She has been to India several times to study with the Iyengar family at the RIMYI in Pune, most recently in January 2018.
 Krisna is certified at the Senior Intermediate 1 level and has been teaching classes, retreats and workshops since 2001.
 She conducts teacher training through the Kelowna Yoga House and also serves as an assessor of teachers for the Iyengar Yoga Association of Canada.
 Her inner life is guided not only by Guruji Iyengar but also by her spiritual teacher Lalitha, from the Western Baul lineage.
-She believes it is only by their grace that she is able to offer anything to you.

 Melissa tried her first Iyengar yoga class in 1991 to manage stress at work and taught her first class in 1995.
 She currently holds her Junior Intermediate 2 certification.
 She attended classes with Geeta Iyengar in Vancouver, Penticton, Kootenay Bay and RIMYI in Pune, India in 2006, 2009, 2015 and 2018.
 Melissa has used yoga as a daily vitamin pill to increase energy and positive thinking, heal sports related injuries, improve physical imbalance due to scoliosis and maintain stability and clarity through life’s offerings.
 Melissa has witnessed yoga’s power to keep healthy people healthy and help others to recover from ill health.
 She sees yoga as a tool of self-observation to allow your best self to shine outwards.